Skip to content

 Into a small saucepan, measure the cream and corn syrup.

-Into the mixing bowl of the stand mixer, measure the egg, egg yolk, sugar and salt.
+Into the mixing bowl of the stand mixer, measure the egg, sugar and salt.

 Into a small bowl, measure the crème fraiche, tequila, orange liqueur and zest.